by Muhsin Yorulmaz

 “Yes, we do, but not right now; we cannot do it yet.
 Why?
 Because imperialism still exists, because domestic reaction still exists, because classes still exist in our country.”

 The operative word in this quote is “cannot”.
 We are not “pro-state”, such that we “want” a world of states, with their repression and coercion etc., and thereby force them into the world.
 This position, which Mao is articulating, is similar to that articulated by Lenin in “the State and Revolution”, (itself drawing heavily on Engels).
-What Mao is trying to articulate, in the above quote, Mao is articulating a very orthodox Marxist position, that Marxism seeks the overthrow of the state, which is a class formation (just as we currently experience it under capitalism).
+What Mao is trying to articulate, in the above quote, is a very orthodox Marxist position: Marxism seeks the overthrow of the state, which is a class formation (just as we currently experience it under capitalism).
 Mao defends the idea of an ongoing revolutionary repression of class enemies of this revolution until the revolution triumphs in the country and across the world, at which point it will be possible for the state to be “abolished”.
 The “socialist state” is a transitionary form, which as Mao acknowledges elsewhere explicitly (see Li 2008, p.59), and implicitly in practice through the Cultural Revolution, is problematic because the transition can be reversed.

 If, the day after the revolution, we were to not consider a “state-like” means of collectivizing self-defense, planning the economy, repressing reaction and enforcing liberating progress, it would simply mean willfully disorganizing our response to inevitable counter-revolution.
 Anarchists actually tend to accept that some means of overt violence would be necessary after overthrowing the bourgeois state, they simply claim that theirs would be a more generalized series of militias and councils, and not a “real” state.
 Of course, the very fact of “organizing” these would be perceived as “state-like” to their enemies and the outside world.
 In other words, the idea that organized violence in defense of the revolution would not constitute a “state” is actually very close to Engels’s claim that proletarian revolution “abolishes also the state as state”, leaving a “state” that should “wither away” by itself.